-- Ensure all ships personnel have available photographic identification as this will be required to gain entry to the Port. - All visitors to the Port must be logged with security, providing the visitors name, nature of visit and expected arrival time and they must produce photographic Identification to the local security gate on arrival. - Temporary day passes must be obtained from Security Gate Houses for vehicles entering the Port. - Young Persons under the age of 16 are not permitted on the Port unless prior approval has been received by Port Manager or Deputy.
-Contact FTNS for further details or visit Forth Ports website - Never leave visitors or strangers alone on your vessel; ensure you escort them ashore. - Maintain a gangway watch at all times. - Be suspicious and challenge any suspicious characters or activity and report to FTNS.
+- Ensure all ships personnel have available photographic identification. - Young Persons under the age of 16 are not permitted in the Port unless prior approval has been received by Port Manager or Deputy.
+Contact FTNS for further details or visit Forth Ports website. - Never leave visitors or strangers alone on your vessel; ensure you escort them ashore. - Maintain a gangway watch at all times - Be suspicious and challenge any suspicious characters or activity and report to FTNS.